-Human Participant and Informed Consent (4) -- This page, along with the research plan, is submitted by the student researcher to explain how the safety and well being of the test subjects and the confidentiality of results wil be ensured.
+Human Participant Form (4) -- This page, along with the research plan, is submitted by the student researcher to explain how the safety and well-being of the test subjects and the confidentiality of results will be ensured.
 This review and the date signed must be BEFORE any experimentation takes place.

 Vertebrate Animal Form (5A) -- This form is filled out by the student researcher when the experiment is conducted in a Non-Regulated Research Site such as home or school and describes the housing and care for the animals.

 Vertebrate Animal Form (5B) -- This form is filled out by the Qualified Scientist when the research is conducted at a Regulated Research Institution and describes the study.
 A copy of the IACUC approval (not a letter from the Qualified Scientist or Principal Investigator) must be attached.
 (Form 5B is on the second page after Form 5A.)